 What Now?
 Discerning the Next Step: Labyrinth Walking, Reflection, and Prayer Responses

-Light on the Labyrinth: Praying Near the Labyrinth Using the Stained Glass That Surrounds It
+Light on the Labyrinth: Praying Near the Labyrinth Using imagery from the Stained Glass That Surrounds It

 Mary at Chartres: Mini-pilgrimages